Taylor Swift and the US election: Do endorsements matter? – DW – 09/19/2024

 In 2022, adults under the age of 50 made up only 36% of all voters, according to the Pew Research Center.
 If Swift's call to action can bring some of these previous non-voters to the polls, Harris is likely to benefit.

 Celebrity endorsements like Swift's "are also noticed by people who are not interested in politics and take little or no note of election- and political media coverage," communication scientists Cordula Nitsch and Katja Friedrich, who have done a lot of research in the field of politics and entertainment, said in a statement shared with DW.
 "Taylor Swift has 284 million followers on Instagram!
-Media like to use these [endorsements] in their coverage and reach a bigger audience that way. "
+And endorsements like this often serve as a hook for further reporting in the media and thus reach an even larger audience."

 The singer's outreach power became clear last year.
 On National Voter Registration Day 2023, Swift had also shared a brief message via Instagram encouraging her fans to register to vote.
 Vote.org reported that 35,252 new registrations were recorded that day, a number 23% higher than on the same day in 2022.
 While it's unclear how many of the registrations were tied to Swift's message, Vote.org reported a 1,226% jump in participation in the hour after the post.